Direct Access to the

 Managing active materials involves addressing several key issues:

-• Degradation: Active materials can degrade over time due to exposure to harsh environmental conditions such as extreme temperatures, vacuum, and radiation in space.
+• Degradation: Active materials can degrade over time due to Exposure to Harsh environmental conditions such as extreme temperatures, Vacuum, and radiation in space.

 • Supply and Cost: Some active materials, especially those used in high-efficiency solar cells, are rare or expensive to produce, impacting the overall cost and feasibility of space missions.